 - Comfort.
 The AE2 beats the M50 here.
 That’s not to say the M50’s aren’t comfortable.
 They are.
 But Bose is pretty much the king of comfort.

 - Durability.
 The M50’s are extremely durable.
 You wouldn’t believe some situations I’ve gotten into with them if I told you.
 I can toss them, drop them, stuff them in my bag without the case, sleep with them on, etc. They are built Ford Tough.
 The AE2’s by contrast are a bit flimsy and feel cheap.
 However, According to most they are relatively durable.
 But nothing like the M50’s.

 - Price vs. Performance.
-When you spend $150 on the M50’s, you’re getting your moneys worth guaranteed.
+When you purchase the M50’s, you’re getting your moneys worth guaranteed.
 They’re worth every penny.
-By contrast, the AE2’s are NOT worth their roughly $150 price tag under any circumstance.
-For $50?
-Sure. $75?
-Yeah, but barely.
-Anything over a $100 is a no go for these.
+By contrast, the AE2’s are NOT worth their price tag under any circumstance.

 - Overall sound.
 The AE2’s are kind of dull, lifeless, boring, etc. They kind of just give you a blank stare, but not in a good way.
 There’s nothing really wrong with the sound, but there’s also nothing noteworthy about it either.
 It’s like eating tofu.
 The M50’s are exciting and lifelike by contrast.
 They may make you want to jump out of your seat if you’re new to audiophile type stuff.

 - The M50’s don’t leak much sound at all.
 The AE2’s are said to leak a bit too much.

 - The AE2’s aren’t good for Hip-hop, while the M50’s are.

 - The M50’s coil is extremely rugged and durable.
 The AE2’s is a bit sub-par.